 Part 4 – Updating your blog’s look and feel

-Step 1 – when you choose Appearance – Themes, you’ll see the theme that is currently installed on your site at the top.
+Step 1 – when you choose Appearance – Themes, you’ll see the theme that is currently installed on your site at the top left.
 The range of available themes is almost endless and people are making hundreds more even as you read.
 I also see that the Mojo Marketplace has been added as a convenient quicklink, which is a clever way to get you to buy one of their themes.
 I’m sure their themes are great, but start with something free and get to know your site before buying a theme.

-After initial install, you have the option to choose another theme (in my case SmallBiz or Twenty Ten) from the Manage Theme tab, or search for themes using a keyword under the Install Themes tab at the top of the page.
+After initial install, you have the option to choose another theme (in my case Twenty Thirteen or Twenty Twelve) from the Themes tab, or search for free themes using a keyword under the WordPress.org Themes tab at the top of the page.
 You can search by keyword or by filter (as I’ve done in the image in Step 2).

 Note that it is often difficult to change the basic look and feel of a theme, so make sure you start out one with basic positioning that meets your needs.
 If you have experience with CSS and PHP, you can dig in and change almost anything, but without that knowledge you may be stuck with a theme’s default options.